Updated: Mar 18, 2020

 This beautiful British lady is a TV presenter and producer in the UK and via her personal channel on YouTube she shares "her sunny outlook on life, a love of Old Hollywood, general gayness and makes moves with BSL to cheesy songs- because you don't need to hear to know something it's amazing!"

 This American vlogger aims to encourage people from the Deaf community to travel the world and break down communication barriers independently.

 If you love to travel and exploring the world through stunning photographs and jaw-dropping videos, then this is your channel.
-Join his more than 5,198 subscribers on YouTube and enjoy every video that this guy creates!
+Join his almost 14,000 subscribers on YouTube and enjoy every video that this guy creates!

 9. RIKKI POYNTER

 Rikki is a 26-year-old American deaf vlogger who makes videos on lifestyle, deafness and spreading awareness of Deaf culture.
 She has been working on her new closed captioning campaign, #LIGHTSCAMERACAPTION, to try to get more YouTubers to closed caption their videos.
-She started on 2014 and has already 57,757 subscribers and more than 3,000,000 views on YouTube.
+She started on 2014 and has already more than 84K subscribers and almost 5,000,000 views on YouTube.

 Hope you have enjoyed this list of Deaf vloggers.
 Did you know all of them?
 Leave a comment if you know someone I didn't mention :)